Retreating oil shares drag European stocks lower

 Royal Dutch Shell, Total and Repsol

-was down $2 a barrel to just above $114 after U.S. Secretary of

-State John Kerry said Syria could avoid a strike by turning over
+Secretary of State John Kerry said Syria could avoid a strike by

 In the same sector, BG was the biggest loser among